- hood (v.)

 - hop (v.1)

-- Old English hoppian "to spring, leap; to dance; to limp," from Proto-Germanic *hupnojan (cognates: Old Norse hoppa "hop, skip," Dutch huppen, German hüpfen "to hop").
+- Old English hoppian "to spring, leap; to dance; to limp," from Proto-Germanic *hupnojan (source also of Old Norse hoppa "hop, skip," Dutch huppen, German hüpfen "to hop").
 Transitive sense from 1791.
 Related: Hopped; hopping.
 Hopping-john "stew of bacon with rice and peas" attested from 1838.
 Hopping mad is from 1670s.

 - hop (n.1)

-- usually hops, type of twining vine whose cones are used in brewing, etc., mid-15c., from Middle Dutch hoppe "the hop plant," from Proto-Germanic *hupnan- (cognates: Old Saxon -hoppo, German Hopfen), of uncertain origin origin, perhaps from PIE root *(s)keup- "cluster, tuft, hair of the head," for its "tuftlike inflorescence."
+- usually hops, type of twining vine whose cones are used in brewing, etc., mid-15c., from Middle Dutch hoppe "the hop plant," from Proto-Germanic *hupnan- (source also of Old Saxon -hoppo, German Hopfen), of uncertain origin origin, perhaps from PIE root *(s)keup- "cluster, tuft, hair of the head," for its "tuftlike inflorescence."
 Medieval Latin hupa, Old French hoppe, French houblon are from Dutch.

 - hop (n.2)